 What made these pieces pop were all the different colourways that came out over the years.
 What started as simple black jackets with gold writing included plaids, pinstripes, checkers and even leather versions in 1988.
 What also helped bring them into fashion was when more and more celebrities started wearing them as well their eventual introduction into pop culture and movies.
 For example Starter Jackets were worn by Eddie Murphy and Arsenio Hall in their 1988 smash hit Coming To America.

-However, the popularity of this jacket was a turning point in pop culture and fashion history that we still feel to this day.
-What started as just a black and gold jacket would come to define streetwear for years to come and pave the way for countless other designers who wanted their brands recognized on the streets.
+The popularity of this jacket was a turning point in pop culture and fashion history that we still feel to this day.
+What started as just a black and gold jacket would come to define streetwear for years to come, and pave the way for countless other designers who wanted their brands recognized on the streets.

-What made the starter jackets famous was their affordability.
+What also made Starter Jackets famous was their affordability.
 What made the brand take off was its ability to create an affordable version of these customized jackets that everyone could have access to.
-What hasn’t changed since 1985 is that this jacket’s impact on fashion is still felt today and is a must-have for any 80’s collector today.
+What hasn’t changed since 1985 is that this jacket’s impact on fashion is still felt today and is a must-have for any 80’s collector.

 Something that also hasn’t changed is the quality of their jackets.
 They are still high quality and reasonably priced, which is likely why they still remain popular today.

 Even though the hardcore underground rap scene clothing has been left in the ash piles of 80s fashion history, we will always remember the Starter Jacket as a piece of hip hop history that will soon not be forgotten.